 Your AI chatbot was supposed to reduce support tickets.
 Instead, customers are angrier than before.

 This is not unusual.
-Studies consistently show that over 50% of chatbot deployments fail to meet business expectations.
-Not because the technology is broken, but because companies make the same avoidable mistakes when setting them up.
+Many chatbot deployments fail to meet business expectations, not because the technology is broken, but because companies make the same avoidable mistakes when setting them up.

 Here are the five most common reasons AI chatbots fail at customer service, and what actually works instead.